InfHorus/E2-Server-core/README.md

 2. Ensure **Wiremod** is installed and properly configured.
 3. Restart your server or reload wiremod to load the new extension.

+This is a 1 hour project, released for historical reason, however if you want to see more features or have any complaint, feel free to ask me.

 ---